 Heart and solar plexus chakra yoga positions concentrate on the core of the body, with pressure and weight being taken and held by this region, and so on.

-It is vitally important to remember that all yoga positions are beneficial to the chakras, as they allow us a greater understanding and sense awareness of our bodies, bringing our minds, spirits and physical forms into harmony with each other.
+It is vitally important to remember that all yoga positions are beneficial to the chakras, as they allow us a greater understanding and sense of awareness of our bodies, bringing our minds, spirits, and physical forms into harmony with each other.

 Should you find any position too uncomfortable, or are seeing no obvious improvements, simply experiment with others, or mix and match your routine to best suit yourself.